 - Choose what happens when there are blank cells in the data

-After Navarra’s tweet went viral, these bar chart race visualisations began popping up more and more.
+After Navarra’s tweet went viral, these bar chart race visualizations began popping up more and more.
 Football data was particularly popular.

 Woah.
 Fascinating and mesmerising. pic.twitter.com/CXvVAADbDx— MUNDIAL (@MundialMag) 16 March 2019

-Then earlier this week, John Burn-Murdoch, a data visualisation journalist at the Financial Times in London, fanned the flames, tweeting out his own code for making one of these bar chart races.
+Then earlier this week, John Burn-Murdoch, a data visualization journalist at the Financial Times in London, fanned the flames, tweeting out his own code for making one of these bar chart races.

 New project:— John Burn-Murdoch (@jburnmurdoch) 18 March 2019